bmullan/ciab-remote-desktop/README.md

 The amount of memory, disk drive space, operating system on the local computers *no longer matters* as the real User “desktops” are remote and the “server” they run on can be scaled in the “cloud” to as large as needed in size or number based on availability.

 The school would only need decent Network connectivity in regards to speed & reliability.

+However, as time and my efforts on CIAB continued I evolved its design beyond schools for use-cases in business, non-profits etc.

+CIAB today implements its managment tools and the end-user Desktops in LXD "unprivileged" containers running on any Ubuntu 18.04 LTS (long term support) Host Server/VM/Cloud instance.

 ---
 ## Release Notes